 #5 Group conversations

 Every conversation is an opportunity to listen to how your employees are feeling.
 It’s easy to forget to ask a simple question such as ‘how are things going?’ when we have targets to meet and projects on deadline.
-It’s especially true for remote workers, who lack the usual opportunities to chat informally.
+It’s especially true for remote and hybrid workers, who lack the usual opportunities to chat informally.
 Work engagement levels can slump when employees feel isolated and forgotten.